runtimeverification/k/k-distribution/k-tutorial/1_basic/03_parsing/README.md

 endmodule
 ```

-You can see that the sort of the function's argument is unchanged, but
+Note that sort `Fruit` of the function's argument is unchanged, but
 everything else has been wrapped in double quotation marks.
 This is because
 in BNF notation, we distinguish between two types of **production items**:
 **terminals** and **non-terminals**.
 A terminal represents a literal string